AdobeDocs/analytics.en/help/analyze/report-builder/manage-requests/save-a-workbook-with-requests.md

 ---
 description: After creating reports with embedded requests, you can save them by clicking File > Save or File > Save As in Excel.
 Report builder detects whether the report contains requests.
 When you click on either of these save options, the Save Workbook As form is displayed.
-seo-description: After creating reports with embedded requests, you can save them by clicking File > Save or File > Save As in Excel.
-Report builder detects whether the report contains requests.
-When you click on either of these save options, the Save Workbook As form is displayed.
-seo-title: Save a workbook with requests
 solution: Analytics
 title: Save a workbook with requests
 topic: Report builder